NEWSMAKER-Modi faces mammoth task to meet India's soaring expectations

 But the criticisms have failed to stick.

 "Modi has led from the front.
-None of this would have been possible, but for him," said Rajnath Singh, the president of the BJP and a close associate who was also sworn in as a cabinet minister on Monday.
+None of this would have been possible, but for him," said Rajnath Singh, the president of the BJP and a close associate.

 "PURVEYOR OF DREAMS"